anmabu/bedRMod/README.md

 # EUF

-This project is about converting RNA sequencing data into the new epitranscriptomics unified data format (EUF).
-EUF does contain the read data on a per site-level (as opposed to SAM/BAM which contain the information per read-level) as well as information on modification of the site.
+This project is about converting RNA sequencing data into the new epitranscriptomics unified data format, **bedRMod**. bedRMod does contain the read data on a per site-level (as opposed to SAM/BAM which contain the information per read-level) as well as information on modification of the site.

 The available options are conversion from: